Motorist's desperate scream for help to remove driver trapped in burning car

-A Stratford woman died in a burning car as emergency workers, passing motorists and nearby residents desperately battled the relentless fire to try and save her.
+A Stratford woman died in a burning car as emergency workers, passing motorists and nearby residents desperately battled the relentless fire to try to save her.

 Police officers used seven fire extinguishers to try put out the electrical fire that started under the bonnet of the woman's car sparked by a head-on collision near Stratford on Sunday night.